nPocToI4eJI/wfrp4e-assistant/Readme.md

 _This macro uses the [generateBookTitle](https://github.com/nPocToI4eJI/wfrp4e-assistant/wiki/%D0%9C%D0%B5%D1%82%D0%BE%D0%B4%D1%8B#1-generatebooktitletype) method, providing a user‑friendly interface for interaction and outputting the result to the chat._

 #### Random name
-_This macro uses the method [generateName](https://github.com/nPocToI4eJI/wfrp4e-assistant/wiki/%D0%9C%D0%B5%D1%82%D0%BE%D0%B4%D1%8B#3-generatenametype) method, providing a user‑friendly interface for interaction and outputting the result to the chat._
+_This macro uses the [generateName](https://github.com/nPocToI4eJI/wfrp4e-assistant/wiki/%D0%9C%D0%B5%D1%82%D0%BE%D0%B4%D1%8B#3-generatenametype) method, providing a user‑friendly interface for interaction and outputting the result to the chat._

 Examples:
 - _Finest lessons on the Dwarven Runes in Heraldy._